Jagadishpediredla/savery-/src/README.md

 ## 5️⃣ Backend & Environments

 -   **Firebase**: The app uses Firebase for backend services, specifically the Realtime Database for the finance module.
+All data fetching is done on the client-side.
 -   **Mock Data**: The Support Analytics module currently operates on static mock data for demonstration purposes.

 ---